THE WHOLE TOWN OF ROCKLAND GOES “PIE-WILD” TO CELEBRATE 2015 NATIONAL PIE DAY

-Click here to view the items for the Pies on Parade auction on 1/25/14 at Trackside Station from 4-6pm.
+Click here to view the items from the last Pies on Parade auction on 1/25/14 at Trackside Station.

 Never attended a pie tour?
 This is not your average pie-in-the-sky event.
 Move aside Mom’s apple pie, Rockland’s inns and restaurants will serve up everything from Shepherds Pie and a number of gourmet Pizza Pies to sweet and savory Italian Galettes, seafood pies, Whoopie Pies and the signature Key LimeRock Pie at the LimeRock Inn.
 Of course,